Jared Kushner Used Private Email Account To Conduct White House Affairs

 According to Politico, President Donald Trump’s son-in-law and senior White House adviser communicated with others by such means during the administration’s transition period last December.

-Politico added “Kushner uses his private account alongside his official White House email account, sometimes trading emails with senior White House officials, outside advisers and others about media coverage, event planning and other subjects.”
+Politico added “Kushner uses his private account alongside his official White House email account, sometimes trading emails with senior White House officials, outside advisers and others about media coverage, event planning, and other subjects.”

 The website added it has seen and verified roughly two dozen such email transmissions.